 None of these reactions are necessarily wrong, but they shouldn’t stop us from tackling the feedback and looking dispassionately at the information the feedback carries.

-It’s not a “problem” per se having a reaction to a feedback.
+Having a reaction to a feedback is not a problem in and of itselt.
 But it’s a problem if it stops from engaging fully in the feedback conversation, which it can easily do.

 Knowing and understanding our triggers will help us locate the source of our issues with the feedback and within us.